oskarth/experiments.oskarth.com/content/instadoc.md

 specific reason: it's widely seen as the limit for [keeping a user's attention](http://www.nngroup.com/articles/response-times-3-important-limits/).
 While that research was done for more passive tasks, I thought it was a good starting point.
-For example, if you have to type something really complicated to get the source code of a function, I'm much less likely to do it.
-Here's my hypothesis, formalized:
+For example, if I have to type something really complicated to get the source code of a function, I'm much less likely to do it.
+Here's my hypothesis:

 *In most languages you can look up documentation and source code in less than ten seconds, using built-in, offline tools.*

-Additionally, I was interested in looking up examples and finding code, i.e. search / apropos.
+Additionally, I was interested in looking up examples and finding code, i.e. search a.k.a. apropos.

 When I say ten seconds, the important thing isn't the absolute time, but rather that it takes a very short period of time.
 For example,